BPerezLamarque/HOME/Tutorial_HOME.md

 Number of simulated switches:|	3
 Seed for simulations:|	30
 Sequences length:	|300
-Probability variant sites:|	0.1
+Probability segregated sites:|	0.1
-Number of invariant sites:|	281
+Number of unvaried sites:|	281
 Number of strictly variant sites:|	19

 </center>

-## Summary of the most likely scenario:
+## Summary of the inferred scenario:

 Parameters  | Values
 ------------- | -------------